Queen Elizabeth's Grammar School, Crediton: Foundation

 In 1861 it moved into new premises (at St Martins Lane).

 In 1911 it absorbed Dunn's School.

 It was noted in Hansard in 1952 as a maintained secondary school which provided boarding.

 Merger in 1966

 In 1966 the boys grammar school (between St Martins Lane and Western Road) incorporated the Crediton High School For Girls (which had been founded in 1911 on the adjoining site to the west).
 To accommodate the merger, a new multistorey block was built (aligned north-south) on the slope between the former schools.

 Comprehensive

 In 1973 it merged with The Shelley Secondary Modern school at Barnfield, Crediton.
-It now forms the Western Road campus (the upper school) of the Queen Elizabeth's School, which is (in 2016) a state run academy, with some boarding students.
+It now forms the Western Road campus (the upper school) of the Queen Elizabeth's School, which is a state run academy.
 The lower and upper schools are split across two sites in Crediton.